Gastroparesis

 What is gastroparesis?

-If you have gastroparesis, the muscles around your stomach don’t work properly.
-This means that food isn’t broken down as much as normal, and it stays in the stomach for longer.
+If you have gastroparesis, the muscles of your stomach don't work properly.
+This means that food is broken down less than normal, and stays in the stomach for longer.

 What are the symptoms of gastroparesis?

-If you have gastroparesis, you may not digest your food properly, which can make you feel bloated and nauseous after a meal.
-Some people also:
+If you have gastroparesis, you may not digest your food properly.
+This can make you feel bloated and nauseous after a meal.

 - vomit, usually after meals